Rishav123raj/Java_Projects/README.md

 Provide a user-friendly interface for a seamless and intuitive user experience.
 # Administrative Controls
 Include administrative controls for managing system parameters, monitoring transactions, and handling system maintenance.
-# Open Source Contribution is highly accepted
+# Open Source Contribution is highly acceptable